-Can an algebraic equation hold the secret to eradicating malaria or schistosomiasis?
-A
+Can an algebraic equation hold the secret to eradicating malaria or

 Professor David Gurarie is developing mathematical models to track and analyze symptoms, treatment outcomes and environmental conditions that affect diseases like malaria and schistosomiasis, also known as "snail fever."
 These models would allow doctors to make predictions towards effective treatment.